HundrED Q & A

 Where do you see yourself in the year 2020?

-We aim to be the world’s leading expert in education innovation and hope that tens of thousands of teachers and students gain from the innovations we share.
+We aim to be the world’s leading expert in education innovation and hope that tens of thousands of educators and students benefit from the innovations we share.

 Is HundrED for profit?